 - a.
 A justification for the stream selection(s); - b.
 Identification and source determination of pollutant(s) of concern; - c.
 Monitoring details; - d.
 Records requirements; - e.
-Description of how MS4 will evaluate stormwater impacts to receiving waters;
+Description of how MS4 will evaluate stormwater impacts to receiving waters; - f.

-- f.
 Description of how data will be gathered to inform program decisions and prioritization of future activities related to the protection of water quality; - g.
-Acknowledgement that division protocols will be used for instream monitoring or alternative protocols for division approval; and - h.
+Acknowledgement that division protocols (identified above in Option 1) will be used for instream monitoring or alternative protocols for division approval; and - h.
 Provisions for an administratively continued small MS4 general permit.

-A proposed Option 2 plan must be submitted to the Nashville Central Office at Water.Permits@tn.gov within 24 months of the effective date of this permit for review and authorization.
+A proposed Option 2 plan must be submitted to the Nashville Central Office to Water.Permits@tn.gov within 24 months of September 1, 2022 for review and authorization.
 The permittee must submit any revisions requested by the division within 30 days of being notified.
 The plan must be implemented upon written authorization and completed by the end of the permit cycle.